-To reduce Ipswich's estimated carbon footprint by 60% from the 2004 base level (CRed) by 2025.
+To reduce Ipswich's estimated carbon footprint by 60% from the 2004 base level (Cred) by 2025.
+This equates to a goal of per capita (t) CO2 emissions for Ipswich of 2.28.

-In the same way that one of the aims of the Council's Corporate Plan is to make Ipswich a greener place to live, the fundamental principle of 2021 National Planning Policy Framework (NPPF) is to achieve Sustainable Development.
+In the same way that one of the aims of the Council's Corporate Plan is to make Ipswich a greener place to live, the fundamental principle of the 2021 National Planning Policy Framework (NPPF) is to achieve Sustainable Development.
 Central to attaining sustainability, is the reduction of emissions of carbon dioxide (CO2) and this lies at the heart of the vision and objectives set out in the Ipswich Local Plan.

 Because sustainability is a thread that runs through so many of our policies, monitoring each policy implementation individually would be overly complicated.
 Central Government monitors the annual carbon emissions for the Borough as part of its own monitoring process on climate change (former National Indicator 186).
-This process runs behind the monitoring period for this AMR (2020-2021) however it still provides emissions data that can be monitored at a local level, with the most recent data being provided for 2019.
+This process runs behind the monitoring period for this AMR (2020-2021) however it still provides emissions data that can be monitored at a local level, with the most recent data being provided for 2020.